Spatio-temporal model via Locally Adaptive Regression Splines: Introduction

 with $V_n^* = \mathrm{TV}( (f^*)^{(k-1)} )\ge1$.
 Thus, when $V_n = O(V_n^*)$ both the constrained and penalized estimator attain the same rate of convergence.

-This paper also addresses the problem of nonparametric temporal-spatial data estimation for dimension $d>1$.
-To this end, we propose the temporal-spatial data version of the $K$-Nearest Neighbor fused lasso estimator ($K$-NN-FL) studied in \cite{elmoataz2008nonlocal,ferradans2014regularized,madrid2020adaptive}.
+This paper also addresses the problem of nonparametric spatio-temporal data estimation for dimension $d>1$.
+To this end, we propose the spatio-temporal data version of the $K$-Nearest Neighbor fused lasso estimator ($K$-NN-FL) studied in \cite{elmoataz2008nonlocal,ferradans2014regularized,madrid2020adaptive}.
 The $K$-NN-FL estimator is a two-step method.
 First, we construct a $K$-nearest neighbor graph $G_K$ with edge set $E_K$, where two pairs $(i_1,j_1)$ and $(i_2,j_2)$ are connected by an edge if and only if $x_{i_1,j_1}$ is among the $K$-nearest neighbors of $x_{i_2,j_2}$, or vice versa.
 Second, we run the graph fused lasso estimator in the graph $G_K$.
-However, our version of the $K$-NN-FL differs from that in \cite{madrid2020adaptive} in the loss function that we use given the temporal-spatial data, so we develop an alternating direction method of multipliers (ADMM) specific to our objective function.
-See \cite{boyd2011distributed} for more details on ADMM algorithms.
+However, our version of the $K$-NN-FL differs from that in \cite{madrid2020adaptive} in the loss function that we use given the spatio-temporal data.
+Specifically, our objective function is structured around comparing the data $y_{i,j}$ with the function evaluation $f(x_{i,j})$ across different time points $i$.
+Recognizing that these time points have varying numbers of measurements $m_i$, we use a weighting mechanism in the loss function, proportionate to the number of observations $m_i$ at each time point.
+This adjustment ensures a more balanced contribution from each time period, see \cite{cai2011optimal}.
+To address the complexities introduced by this weighted loss function, we develop an alternating direction method of multipliers (ADMM) specific to our objective function.
+For more details on ADMM algorithms, see \cite{boyd2011distributed}.

 We show that the resulting $K$-NN-FL estimator attains a convergence rate of order $(nm)^{-1/d} + n^{-1}$, in terms of the square of the $\ell_2$ distance, if we ignore logarithmic factors.
 This rate holds under the assumption that the true function $f^*$ has bounded variation and satisfies a property which is a generalization of piecewise Lipschitz continuity.
-Our result effectively extends Theorems 1 and 2 in \cite{madrid2020adaptive} to the temporal-spatial data setup.
-These findings are particularly relevant for nonparametric temporal-spatial data analysis in multivariate settings, where the proposed ADMM algorithm can be used to efficiently estimate the $K$-NN-FL estimator.
+Our result effectively extends Theorems 1 and 2 in \cite{madrid2020adaptive} to the spatio-temporal data setup.
+These findings are particularly relevant for nonparametric spatio-temporal data analysis in multivariate settings, where the proposed ADMM algorithm can be used to efficiently estimate the $K$-NN-FL estimator.